Deir Yassin massacre: End of resistance and further killings

 It was Friday afternoon.
 It must have been about 4:00–5:00 P.M because the religious people had begun leaving to prepare for the Sabbath.

 Pa'il went home and wrote a report about what he had seen while his photographer developed the negatives.
 The next day he submitted his report.

-Morris writes that the killing continued after April 9.
-Some villagers who had either hidden or pretended to be dead were apparently killed by Lehi men on April 10 or 11.
+Morris writes that the killing continued after 9 April.
+Some villagers who had either hidden or pretended to be dead were apparently killed by Lehi men on 10 or 11 April.